An Empirical Analysis of Calibration and Selective Prediction in Multimodal Clinical Condition Classification: Related Work

 Multimodal learning is increasingly used in clinical machine learning for integrating heterogeneous data sources such as structured EHR data, medical imaging, and free-text clinical reports \citep{warner2024multimodal, simon2025future}.
 By combining complementary modalities, these models aim to emulate how clinicians synthesize diverse information for diagnosis and treatment planning \citep{ng2024traditional, lin2025has}.

-In some cases, multimodal may refer to multiple imaging views of the same modality (e.g., frontal and lateral chest X-rays) \citep{warner2024multimodal}, in others describing fusion across fundamentally different data types such as imaging and tabular or textual inputs \citep{niu2024ehr, lee2024multimodal}.
+Multimodal learning may refer to multiple imaging views of the same modality (e.g., frontal and lateral chest X-rays) \citep{warner2024multimodal} or fusion across fundamentally different data types such as imaging and tabular or textual inputs \citep{niu2024ehr, lee2024multimodal}.
 While earlier work often focused on combining multiple imaging modalities for classification or segmentation \citep{sangeetha2024enhanced, adebiyi2024accurate}, recent advances in large language models and vision–language models have broadened multimodal clinical systems to include combinations of radiology images, structured vitals, free-text notes, and even patient–provider conversations \citep{mahesh2024advancing, zambrano2025clinically}.

 Despite this progress, prior work in multimodal clinical ML has paid little attention to calibration, leaving open questions about whether improvements in predictive performance translate into robust and reliable probability estimates for safe deployment \citep{zhao2024survey, deng2025so}.
+Calibration and selective prediction are closely connected in safety-critical prediction settings.
+Calibration methods aim to align predicted probabilities with empirical correctness, with common post-hoc approaches including temperature scaling, Platt scaling, and isotonic regression \citep{guo2017calibration}.
+Selective prediction instead allows a model to abstain from uncertain cases, but its effectiveness depends on the reliability of the confidence or uncertainty scores used to determine when to abstain \citep{geifman2017selective}.
+Thus, even when a model achieves strong discrimination, miscalibrated confidence estimates can cause selective prediction to reject cases that are relatively safe while retaining cases where additional human review would be needed.

 To investigate these challenges in a concrete and clinically meaningful setting, we focus on multimodal fusion of EHR time-series and chest X-ray (CXR) imaging, which is particularly relevant for critical care tasks such as diagnosis, mortality prediction, and intervention planning \citep{schilcher2024fusion}.
-Fusion architectures, such as MedFuse \citep{medfuse}, DrFuse \citep{yao2024drfuse}, and Metra \citep{khader2023medical}, have shown that even relatively simple strategies like early or late concatenation can yield performance gains on benchmarks such as MIMIC \citep{mimiciv}.
+Fusion architectures, such as MedFuse \citep{medfuse}, DrFuse \citep{yao2024drfuse}, and MeTra \citep{khader2023medical}, have shown that even relatively simple strategies like early or late concatenation can yield performance gains on benchmarks such as MIMIC \citep{mimiciv}.
 This paired EHR–CXR setting provides a practical and widely used benchmark for investigating how multimodal learning impacts selective prediction, calibration, and reliability in clinical settings.